 For example, Germans use words like Handy, Shitstorm, Shooting and Public Viewing – but their meaning and usage differs significantly from their English equivalents.
 And if you’re not very careful, you may end up having to apologize or pulling products from shelves — something that happened recently to Procter & Gamble, who had to issue a mea culpa for unintentionally including secret Neo-Nazi codes on its laundry detergent.

 Luckily for P&G, nobody sued about the Neo-Nazi codes, but poor translations can backfire in unforeseen ways.
 Not only web content, marketing materials, business plans, managerial documents, white papers, and contracts have to be carefully crafted in their target language – when it comes to legal matters, absolute accuracy and reliability are a must.

 A little misunderstanding here, an alienated customer there, and soon, the savings from a shoddy translation/localization service provider add up to significant losses in revenue.
-Tourism-review.com reports that 65% of French travel web sites contain translation errors such as “our top stay” or “some useful informations” that result in over 120 million euros loss each year.
+Tourism-review.com reports that 65% of French travel websites contain translation errors such as “our top stay” or “some useful information” that result in over 120 million euros loss each year.

 When you’re trying to reach an international audience, it is absolutely essential that you’re doing it with the right words.
 Savvy consumers will immediately spot problems in your messaging and lose trust that is going to be difficult to rebuild.

 Today’s business leaders demand excellence in all areas — so shouldn’t you think twice before entrusting the international face of your business to anyone but the most qualified translators?
 Contact us for a quote today!